 Encyclopedia of 20th-century architecture (Stephen Sennott, Fitzroy Dearborn 2004): contents feature major architects, firms, and professional issues; buildings, styles, and sites; the architecture of cities and countries; critics and historians; construction, materials, and planning topics; schools, movements, and stylistic and theoretical terms.
 Entries include well-selected bibliographies and illustrations.
 Placed in the study room: NA680 .E495 2004.

 Reading Architecture: A Visual Lexicon (Owen Hopkins, Laurence King Publishing 2012): line drawings and extensive colour photographs illustrate the individual structural elements and materials common to different building types from the classical period up to the present.
-Also see the authors video on Vimeo.

 The Greenwood encyclopedia of homes through world history (James Steele e.a., Greenwood 2009): on dwellings through the centuries and the social, political, economic and religious conditions that existed for their inhabitants.
 In the study room: NA7105 .S74 2009